nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**

 1a.
-McGymmy notices that there is no command left to undo.
+McGymmy shows the error message that there is no command left to undo.

 Use case ends.